ue bot icon

 • The willingness to let your kids make their own mistakes as adults without criticism, but then being there to help pick up the pieces if necessary.

-• A love of dogs and the special companionship this can offer.
+• A love of dogs and the special companionship they can offer.

-• A special appreciation for Christmas (also his birthday) which is ingrained in our family.
+• A special appreciation for Christmas, which is also his birthday, is ingrained in our family.